-- The medical social worker in the hospital you are attending - Citizens Information Tel: 0761 074 000 - Department of Employment Affairs and Social Protection Tel: 1890 662 244 or ask to speak to a DSP representative at your local health centre or DSP office.
+- The medical social worker in the hospital you are attending - Citizens Information Tel: 0818 074 000 - Department of Employment Affairs and Social Protection - Tel: 0818 662 244 or ask to speak to a DSP representative at your local health centre or DSP office.

 Always have your PPS number to hand when you are asking about entitlements and benefits.
-It's also a good idea to photocopy completed forms before posting them.
+It's also a good idea to keep a copy of completed forms, so take a photo or photocopy them before posting.